A Generalized Additive Partial-Mastery Cognitive Diagnosis Model: Real Data Applications

 \subsection{Patient-reported Outcomes}

-This application concerns data from the Patient-Reported Outcomes Measurement Information System (PROMIS, \citealp{CellaEtAl_JoCE2010}), where the PROMIS emerged as an inter-disciplinary university consortium initiative advocating for standardized, precise, and efficient measurement of patient-reported symptoms.
-The PROMIS network collected self-reported data on physical, mental, and social health from a representative sample of the general United States population and multiple populations with chronic diseases.
-Here, we study a PROMIS module on social health, which focuses on the patient’s social function, defined as the participation in and satisfaction with usual social roles in daily life situations and activities \citep{CastelEtAl_QoLR2008, HahnEtAl_SIR2010}.
-This module contains $J = 56$ items.
-The attributes that these items measure and their relationship with the items are unknown.
 We analyze a sub-sample from wave 1 of PROMIS, consisting of $N = 737$ non-clinical patients who responded to all the items.
 The median age for the respondents in our sample is $51$ ($\min = 18$, $\mathrm{q}_{25} = 39$, $\mathrm{q}_{75} = 64$, $\max = 87$), and sex was evenly distributed ($49.9\%$ male, $50.1\%$ female).
 Observed responses were originally measured on a 5-point Likert scale and were positively oriented (i.e., higher values mean better social role performance, SRPPER).
-However, for the purpose of this paper, we dichotomized the original responses.\footnote{Values greater or equal than 4 in the original 5-point Likert scale were assigned a value of 1, and 0 otherwise.} We apply the GaPM-CDM and aPM-CDM to this dataset under an exploratory setting.
+However, for the purpose of this paper, we dichotomized the original responses.\footnote{Values greater than or equal to 4 in the original 5-point Likert scale were assigned a value of 1, and 0 otherwise.
+This cut-off point produced items with balanced classes.
+A robustness check using 3 as the cut-off point produced similar results when selecting $K$ but produced more imbalanced items.} We apply the GaPM-CDM and aPM-CDM to this dataset under an exploratory setting.